What’s up with building codes?

 What’s next for energy codes in Minnesota?

-Fresh Energy is taking action on multiple levels to improve building energy codes for health, savings, and climate.
+Fresh Energy is taking action on multiple levels to improve building codes for health, savings, and climate.